-After each player's turn, if either player's Active Pokémon is Poisoned, it takes damage: if it's Burned, you might take damage; and if it's Asleep or Paralyzed it might recover.
+After each player's turn, if either player's Active Pokémon is Poisoned, it takes damage.
+If it's Burned, it might take damage.
+And if it's Asleep or Paralyzed, it might recover.
 Then the next player's turn begins.